 She is currently preoccupied with the notion of immersion in ‘natural’ , built and virtual worlds.
 Having spent many years following her nose, experimenting with new tools and techniques both in industry and Academia; her work Has been screened in London, U.K, Los Angeles, USA, and Hangzou, China.

 Sarra is currently working with the unity game engine to create XR (VR/AR/MR) Immersive experiences and screen based applications.
-She is interested in how small details in a scene can contain deep information (semiotics), how participants navigate internal and external world space (wayfinding and mental modelling) while using all their senses to locate themselves in space and time (proprioception).
+She is interested in how small details in a scene can contain deep information (semiotics), how participants navigate internal and external world space (wayfinding and mental modelling) while using all their senses to locate themselves in space and time (proprioception) and how these combine to create Intuitive, immersive and interactive experiences.